 - Attempted to control the type of medical care provided after the injury.

-Schedule an Appointment with a Dedicated Workplace Injury Attorney in West Palm Beach, Florida
+Schedule an Appointment with a Dedicated Workplace Injury Attorney

-Our Oakland Park attorneys speak fluent English and Spanish, and we are here to help you evaluate your options after a workplace injury.
+Our personal injury attorneys speak fluent English and Spanish, and we are here to help you evaluate your options after a workplace injury.
 Even if you only need help to complete your workers’ compensation application, contact our offices at 561-533-0345, or toll-free at 888-888-3903, to schedule an appointment with our experienced workplace injury attorneys today.
 We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.